Jeff Libby

-Jeff Libby (born March 1, 1974, in Waterville, Maine) is an American former professional ice hockey defenseman.
+Jeff Libby (born March 1, 1974) is an American former professional ice hockey defenseman.

 He played three seasons with the University of Maine before joining the American Hockey League.
 He played professionally in the International Hockey League with the Utah Grizzlies, the American Hockey League with the Kentucky Thoroughblades and Lowell Lock Monsters, and one game in the National Hockey League with the New York Islanders on March 26, 1998, against the Pittsburgh Penguins.

 His career ended on November 7, 1998, after he lost his right eye as a result of it being cut by the skate of Toronto Maple Leafs prospect, Mark Deyell, while playing for the Lowell Lock Monsters.